A Vector Monotonicity Assumption for Multiple Instruments: Response groups under vector monotonicity

-Now we see how the two-instrument case generalizes to a case where the researcher has any number of binary instruments.
-While the overall number of compliance groups explodes combinatorially, we can still keep track of the various groups in a systematic way.

-Let there be $J$ binary instruments $Z_{1}\dots Z_{J}$.
-I focus on the baseline case in which the space of conceivable instrument values is rectangular: $\mathcal{Z} = \{0,1\}^J$ (see Supplemental Material for some alternatives).
-We wish to characterize the subset of the $2^{2^{J}}$ possible mappings between vectors of instrument values and treatment that satisfy VM, where we continue to normalize the ``1'' state for each $Z_j$ to be the direction in which potential treatments are weakly increasing.\footnote{This ``up'' value for each instrument will be taken in our results to be known ex ante.
-In practice, this might follow from a maintained natural hypothesis, such as that lower price encourages rather than discourages college attendance.
-However, the directions are also empirically identified from the propensity score function (see Proposition \ref{VMtest}).} The number of such compliance groups $G_i$ as a function of $J$ is equal to the number of isotone boolean functions on $J$ variables, which is known to follow the so-called Dedekind sequence \citep{A.Kisielewicz1988}:\footnote{An analytical expression for the Dedekind numbers is given by \citet{A.Kisielewicz1988}, but only the first eight have been calculated numerically due to the computational burden.
-Yet while the Dedekind numbers explode quite rapidly, they do so much more slowly than the total number $2^{2^{J}}$ of boolean functions of $J$ variables.
-For example while $3/4=75\%$ of conceivable compliance groups for $J=1$ satisfy VM, only $20/256 \approx 7.8\%$ do for $J=3$, and just $ 7581/4294967296 \approx 1.7 *10^{-4}$ do for $J=5$.
-Thus the ``bite'' of VM is increasing with $J$, in the sense that it rules out a larger and larger fraction of conceivable selection patterns.}
+Now consider any number $J$ of binary instruments.
+For simplicity, let $\mathcal{Z} = \{0,1\}^J$, where $\{0,1\}^J = \{(z_1, z_2, \dots z_J): z_j \in \{0,1\}\}$ denotes the $J-$times Cartesian product of $\{0,1\}$.\footnote{If $\mathcal{Z}$ is a strict subset of $\{0,1\}^J$, the response groups can be defined from the restrictions to $\mathcal{Z}$ of the groups defined here.
+Appendix \ref{alternative} generalizes identification results to such cases, which arise with discrete instruments.} There are ex-ante $2^{|\mathcal{Z}|}=2^{2^{J}}$ distinct possible mappings between vectors of instrument values and treatment status, and we wish to characterize the subset of these that satisfy VM.
+The number of such response groups $G_i$ is the number of isotone boolean functions on $J$ variables, which is known to follow the so-called Dedekind sequence:\footnote{An analytical expression for the $\textrm{Ded}_J$ is given by \citet{A.Kisielewicz1988}, but only the first eight have been calculated numerically.
+While the Dedekind sequence explodes quite rapidly, it does so much more slowly than $2^{2^{J}}$ does.
+For example while $3/4=75\%$ of conceivable response groups for $J=1$ satisfy VM, only $20/256 \approx 7.8\%$ do for $J=3$, and just $ 7581/4294967296 \approx 1.7 *10^{-4}$ do for $J=5$.
+Thus the ``bite'' of VM is increasing with $J$, ruling out an increasing fraction of conceivable selection patterns.} $3, 6, 20, 168, 7581, 7828354, \dots $ \citep{A.Kisielewicz1988}.
+Letting $\mathrm{Ded}_J$ denote the $J^{th}$ value in this sequence, there are e.g. $\mathrm{Ded}_3=20$ response groups when there are three instruments, and $\mathrm{Ded}_4=168$ groups when there are four.